Wenzhi-Ding/py_reminder/README.md

 config(address='daveting@example.com',
        passwd='123456',
        smtp='smtp.example.com',
-       port=999)
+       port=999,
+       default_to='daveting@example.com')
-# After you run the above code, if you receive a testing email, then the configuration is done.
-You can never include this line thereafter.
+# If you receive a testing email, then the configuration is done.
+# You can never include this code thereafter.
 ```

 ## Sample code